johannaguth/OSM-errorsearch-road-class/README.md

 The theory behind the error search, the application of this software, its development and a detailed evaluation of the results are described in the paper:

-Johanna Guth, Sina Keller, Stefan Hinz, and Stephan Winter.
-“Towards detecting, characterizing, and rating of road classiﬁcation errors in crowd-sourced road network databases”.
+Johanna Guth, Sina Keller, Stefan Hinz, and Stephan Winter. “**Towards detecting, characterizing, and rating of road classiﬁcation errors in crowd-sourced road network databases”**.
 In: Journal of Spatial Information Science 22 (2020), pp. 1–30. (http://josis.org/index.php/josis/article/viewFile/677/290)

 I suggest reading the paper before applying the software.